bregman-arie/devops-exercises/topics/kubernetes/README.md

 <details>
 <summary>What kube-node-lease contains?</summary><br><b>

-It holds information on hearbeats of nodes.
+It holds information on heartbeats of nodes.
 Each node gets an object which holds information about its availability.
 </b></details>

 <details>